wordshaker/jesswhite_4/_posts/2019-09-01-practicaldashboardspart3-post.md

 ## Summary
 ---

-Hopefully, this has demonstrated some of the baselines you can use to help diagnose the problems with your APIs and what different behaviours might help guide our actions for fixing those issues.
+Hopefully, this has demonstrated some of the baselines you can use to help diagnose problems with your APIs and what different behaviours might help guide our actions for fixing those issues.

 I'll emphasise again that these are but one part of monitoring and should be used alongside good diagnostic tooling (such as logging and tracing) and alerting.